I led marketing strategy for Fuckup Nights NYC.

 Among the founders who spoke at our events, the true gems easily stood out.

 The founders who were remembered best were those who shared their struggles and talked about failure from experience.
-These founders held themselves back from giving out advice.
+These founders held themselves back from giving advice.
 They understood enough to know how much of their success was the result of hard work and much of it was luck.
 Their experiences humbled these founders enough to prevent them from patronizing the audience and the audience, in turn, respected founders for opening themselves up.

 It’s a beautiful thing to hear founders talk about failure.
-You can feel emotion come through in their voice.
+You can feel the emotion in their voice.
 At every event we hosted, we heard another hero’s journey.
 Each Fuckup Night's story described another person who set off into the unknown and encountered challenges that resulted in struggle, transformation, and personal progress.

 At Fuckup Nights, for the first time many people saw founders as they were instead of the polished images many entrepreneurs had crafted for themselves.
 Instead of company bios, we saw founders' real character and humanized selves.